timescale/docs/timescaledb/how-to-guides/migrate-data/migrate-mst-cloud.md

 pg_restore: error: could not execute query: ERROR:  trigger "ts_insert_blocker" for relation "<relation_name>" already exists
 ```

-### Recreate continous aggregates
+### Recreate continuous aggregates

-Continuous aggregates are not migrated when you transfer your schema and data
+Continuous aggregates aren't migrated when you transfer your schema and data
 separately.
 Restore them by recreating the continuous aggregate definitions and recomputing
 the results on your Cloud database.